 The "picture [which] formerly belonged to a member of the

-Brown family" was the photo, not the original portrait painting, as that was
+Brown family" was the photo, not the original portrait painting, that was with Mr

-Publication of this portrait over the past century has led many
+Publication of this portrait over the past 120 years has led many